 Electronic recording shall be permitted only when authorized by a register and only when the submission complies with the register's data and document formatting requirements for electronic recording and with State and local procedural and formatting laws.
+This encompasses all documents that are currently recorded in Registers of Deeds offices.

-Property Records Industry Association (PRIA) data and document standards are the current preferred standard for use by industry participants of electronic document recording.
+Property Records Industry s ssociation (PRIA) data and document standards are the current preferred standard for use by industry participants of electronic document recording.
 The NCERC recommends that the recorders in North Carolina, in consultation with private and public sector recording peers, adopt the PRIA Standards on document formatting and document data fields.
-This includes adoption of a standard letter size document format.
+Electronic recording vendors need to provide a method to verify the size of each instrument presented to the Register of Deeds electronically.

 It is further recommended that in order to foster and retain commerce and revenue in the state of North Carolina that electronic recording be offered and conducted with all three models of submission.
 (Please see Addendum C for a full explanation of models.)